43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 Background

 For a long time, EFR property owners, along with neighboring property owners, have expressed dissatisfaction with lack of broadband (high-speed) internet in our neighborhoods.
-We are now able to resolve this issue!
+This will soon be resolved!

-In late 2019, a Broadband Initiative Committee was formed.
-The goal of the Committee was to create a partnership with nearby neighborhoods (Elk Falls Ranch, S. Elk Creek Road, Woodside, Mountain View and Douglass Ranch), Staunton State Park and an internet service provider (South Park Telephone) in order to apply for grant funds from the State of Colorado Broadband Deployment Fund.
+In 2019, a Broadband Initiative Committee was formed.
+The goal of the Committee was to create a partnership with nearby neighborhoods (Elk Falls Ranch, S. Elk Creek Road, Woodside, Mountain View, Douglass Ranch and Staunton State Park) and an internet service provider (ISP) - Highline (previously South Park Telephone) in order to apply for grant funds from the State of Colorado Broadband Deployment Fund.

 We believe that fiber optic technology such as Fiber-to-the-Premise (FTTP) is the desired technology to ensure long-term access to a robust and advanced communication network delivering broadband speeds up to 1 GB (1,000 Mbps).
 This is well above the FCC definition of broadband - 25 Mbps download and 3 Mbps upload.

-2. The route will start in Pine Junction, run along 285 into the project area with 5 legs.
+The route will start in Pine Junction, run along 285 into the project area with five legs.
 Click here for route map:

 • Mount Evans into Woodside,